 BigCommerce wins here as well.
-Site-Search enables users to search for relevant products on your website.
-This impacts conversion rate significantly.
+Site Search enables users to search for relevant products on your website.
+This impacts the conversion rate significantly.
 BigCommerce site search is much more sophisticated as compared to Shopify.
 The site search results are aligned much more to the user intent with BigCommerce site search leading to higher conversion rates.

 7) Payment Gateway integrations

-BigCommerce brings in 65 payment gateways plugged in into its platform with the ability to transact in about 100 countries and also additionally supports 250 payment options.
+BigCommerce brings in 65 payment gateways plugged into its platform with the ability to transact in about 100 countries and also additionally supports 250 payment options.
 These are also easy to set up.
 There are no transaction fees for BigCommerce.
 Payment gateway charges are only to the gateway.
-In the case of Shopify, the payment gateway integrations are limited, and Shopify keeps pushing merchants to use its payment platform “Shopify pay”.
+In the case of Shopify, the payment gateway integrations are limited, and Shopify keeps pushing merchants to use its payment platform, “Shopify pay.”
 If you use other payment gateways, Shopify charges additional transaction fees.

 8) Analytics Reports

-Analytics and insights are vital in improving your marketing, user experience and conversion rates.
-With Shopify, the analytics insights are essential, and one may have to integrate google analytics to access detailed performance and sales data.
-On BigCommerce, the reports include conversion rate data, average order value, abandoned shopping carts, in-store searches, and your purchase funnel, will help you formulate your pricing strategies.
+Analytics and insights are vital in improving your marketing, user experience, and conversion rates.
+With Shopify, analytics insights are essential, and one may have to integrate google analytics to access detailed performance and sales data.
+On BigCommerce, the reports include conversion rate data, average order value, abandoned shopping carts, in-store searches, and your purchase funnel, which will help you formulate your pricing strategies.

 9) Customer Support

 Both platforms have decent customer support.
 However, most merchants vote that Shopify has better customer support.
-The customer support provided by both the platforms similar.
-Both have a knowledge base and help centre articles.
-Both platforms are very active on social media and have a large community around them, which also enables support.
+The customer support provided by both platforms is similar.
+Both have a knowledge base and help center articles.
+Both platforms are very active on social media and have a large community, enabling support.

 Shopify’s developer community, however, tilts the balance towards Shopify.
-This community of app developers on Shopify has created a unique ecosystem of support.
+This community of app developers on Shopify has created a unique support ecosystem.

 10) Pricing and Plans

 Pricing is probably the most important consideration for most of us when choosing a platform.
-Though both platforms show monthly plans, the billing is done on an annual basis, and your credit card is charged for 12 months in one go.
+Though both platforms show monthly plans, the billing is done annually, and your credit card is charged for 12 months in one go.

-As both platforms are competitively priced and also similarly priced, picking one plane may need some research.
-However, if you are looking at transaction costs, Shopify will charge you money for each transaction which is not processed through Shopify Pay.
-If your business is in a country where Shopify pay works, then the scales are level.
-However, you may not be able to take advantage of deals on other payment gateways on Shopify.
+As both platforms are competitively priced and similarly priced, picking one plane may need some research.
+However, if you are looking at transaction costs, Shopify will charge you money for each transaction that is not processed through Shopify Pay.
+The scales are level if your business is in a country where Shopify pay works.
+However, you may not take advantage of deals on other payment gateways on Shopify.
 This is a limiting factor.
 On the other hand, BigCommerce limits the volume of sales in each tier of its plan, and you have to move to the higher list as your sales volume increases.
 There is no such limit on Shopify.

-Modern businesses consolidate all of their data from eCommerce management platforms such as BigCommerce or Shopify into a data warehouse.
-The data can be analysed to generate and automate reports at a rapid pace for deeper data insights.
+Modern businesses consolidate their data from eCommerce management platforms such as BigCommerce or Shopify into a data warehouse.
+The data can be analyzed to rapidly generate and automate reports for deeper insights.

 Daton is a modern cloud data pipeline designed to replicate data to a cloud data warehouse with the utmost ease.
-Daton is the cheapest data pipeline in the market which has built-in support for more than 100 applications, databases, files, cloud storages, analytics, CRM, Customer support, and many others.
+Daton is the cheapest data pipeline in the market, which has built-in support for over 100 applications, databases, files, cloud storage, analytics, CRM, Customer support, and many others.
 Analysts can replicate data from any source to any destination (BigQuery, Snowflake, Redshift), without writing a single line of code and in a matter of minutes.